peridot-php/peridot-concurrency/README.md

 [![Build Status](https://travis-ci.org/peridot-php/peridot-concurrency.png)](https://travis-ci.org/peridot-php/peridot-concurrency) [![HHVM Status](http://hhvm.h4cc.de/badge/peridot-php/peridot-concurrency.svg)](http://hhvm.h4cc.de/package/peridot-php/peridot-concurrency)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/peridot-php/peridot-concurrency/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/peridot-php/peridot-concurrency/?branch=master)

-This plugin includes a runner and reporter that allows you to run your peridot tests concurrently!
+This plugin includes a runner and reporter that allows you to run your Peridot tests concurrently!
 Have a bunch of slow WebDriver tests?
 How about a bunch of DB tests?
 Tired of waiting?
 Why not run them at the same time!?!?

 ## How does it work?

 peridot-concurrency leverages good old fashioned non-blocking IO to run our tests concurrently.
-This plugin creates `N` worker processes as specified on the CLI, and each worker communicates with the main process as test results become available.
+This plugin creates `N` worker processes as specified on the command line, and each worker communicates with the main process as test results become available.
 The function responsible for polling workers is the [stream_select](http://php.net/manual/en/function.stream-select.php) function.

 ## Usage